About the LEIF Program

 Fellows will be selected through the application review process described below to advance to the interview stage.

-The LEIF Review Committee is comprised of members of LAFLA’s Law Student Recruitment Committee and Race Equity Initiative.
+The LEIF Review Committee includes LAFLA staff members across the foundation, including the members of LAFLA’s Law Student Recruitment Committee and Race Equity Initiative.
 Each application will be carefully considered by several members of the LEIF Review Committee.

-Those selected to interview will be invited in late April and interviewed early May.
-Those chosen for the LEIF Program will be notified early May, before the Summer Program begins.
+In late April, we are planning to invite those selected to interview in early May.
+Those chosen for the LEIF Program will be notified in May, before the Summer Program begins.

 LEIF fellows will receive up to a total of $10,000 in reimbursements for payments made for school tuition or school loans over the span of two years.

-Please note: you will be required to show proof of payment on tuition or student loans in order to receive reimbursement.
+Please note: LEIF Fellows will be required to show proof of payment on tuition or student loans within the last 12 months in order to receive reimbursement.
 LAFLA cannot consider a list of financial aid received.
-Reimbursements are split into 2 payments – the first to be sent at the end of June, and the second the following January.
-This is done to keep as reimbursement, rather than income that will be taxed.
-You may request the second payment in July, but note this will mean you will be taxed.
+To ensure that tuition reimbursements are tax exempt under the program, reimbursements are split into multiple payments throughout the summer and the following January.
+You risk losing funding if you do not participate in the meetings, events, final project, etc.

 Yes.
 We understand that your circumstances may change following submission.
 Please update us as soon as possible by emailing us at fellowships@lafla.org.